 How To Find Stress-Relief

-When we think of stress-relief, it is often In things like breathing, yoga, or meditation.
+In times today, we often think of stress-relief, like breathing, yoga, or meditation.
 These ideas are great solutions to stress-relief, but diet is often not in the equation.

 Stressful events, or even daily hassles of life, cause our cortisol levels to rise.
-Cortisol causes food cravings.
-This is often in the form of carbs and sweet foods.
-The more you eat them the worse your mood gets.
-And as if that is not bad enough, cortisol then makes more trouble for us by triggering an enzyme in our fat cells.
+Cortisol then causes food cravings.
+Often this is in the form of carbs and sweet foods.
+The more we eat them, the worse our mood gets.
+And as if that is not bad enough, cortisol makes more trouble for us by triggering an enzyme in our fat cells.
 These are visceral fat cells that convert to more cortisol.
-Visceral fat cells pack around our vital organs, and the more of these enzymes you have the more belly fat accumulates.
-The more stress, the more cells, and then obesity occurs.
+Visceral fat cells pack around our vital organs, and the more of these enzymes we have, the more belly fat accumulates.
+The more stress, the more cells, and then we have obesity.

-This links to a greater risk of heart disease and diabetes.
+This links to a higher risk of heart disease and diabetes.

 What makes food calming?

-When you are making healthy choices, for stress-relief, you are fueling your body and mind with nutrients.
-These nutrients improve the blood flow to the brain and improve your focus and relieve stress.
-Your mind will feel clearer and you will be more productive with your time.
+When we are making healthy choices, for stress-relief, we are fueling our body and mind with nutrients.
+These nutrients improve the blood flow to the brain and improve focus and relieve stress.
+Our intention will be more precise, and we will be more productive with our time.

-When you manage the negative physiological changes that stress causes, you need to stabilize your mind.
-This allows you to manage your reaction, rather than letting your surroundings control you.
-You will feel more motivated to exercise and stay active, and this allows you to get more done throughout the day.
+When we manage the negative physiological changes that stress causes, we need to stabilize our mind.
+We can manage our reaction, rather than letting our surroundings control us.
+We will feel more motivated to exercise and stay active, and this will enable us to get more done throughout the day.

-When you eat comfort food, you will find yourself sitting on the couch letting the stress prevent you from getting anything done.
+When we eat comfort food, we will find ourselves sitting on the couch, letting stress prevent us from getting anything done.
 Things will feel out of control.
 So, don’t cave to eating out a lot.
 Choose to eat at home where it is easier to eat nutritious alternatives.

 Another thought is mindful eating.
 In the context of food, mindful eating is the practice of being fully present for a meal.
-This can involve slowing down, savoring each bite, and getting in tune with your body’s fullness cues.
+It can involve slowing down, savoring each bite, and getting in tune with our body’s fullness cues.
 When we are distracted, we tend to eat faster and longer.

-Maintain A Healthy Diet, Even When You Feel That You Do Not Have The Time To
+Maintain A Healthy Diet, Even When We Feel That We Do Not Have The Time To

-Starting your day with a balanced breakfast is the best way to set yourself up for success.
+Starting our day with a balanced breakfast is the best way to set ourselves up for success.
 Even a simple bowl of oatmeal has tons of complex carbs and nutritional benefits.
 The result is an increase in serotonin levels in the brain.
+(Serotonin helps regulate appetite)

-It is important to choose your meals by analyzing the nutrients in them.
-This will provide nutrients for your mind and body.
+It is vital to choose our meals by analyzing the nutrients in them.
+Taking this step will provide nutrients for our mind and body.
 Eating at home is usually a better alternative.
-One way to do this is to keep fresh nutritious foods on hand.
-You can keep chopped prepped veggies available.
-Also, be sure to include nuts, fruits, and high fiber snacks.
-Especially during times of stress when you need it the most.
-These provide your body with the proper fuel it needs to keep you in motion.
+One way to do this is to keep fresh, nutritious foods on hand.
+We can keep chopped prepped veggies available.
+Also, be sure to include nuts, fruits, and high fiber snacks during times of stress when we need it the most.
+These provide our body with the proper fuel it needs to keep us in motion.

 According to a study by researchers at UCLA, Omega-3 fatty acids reduce surges of stress hormones.
-This can reduce your risk of heart disease, depression, and other health problems caused by chronic stress.
-Examples of Omega-3 fatty acids include fish like salmon and tuna, nuts, seeds, and plant oils.
-Try incorporating these into your meals and you will notice the benefits they provide for your mental health.
+It helps reduce our risk of heart disease, depression, and other health problems caused by chronic stress.
+Examples of Omega-3 fatty acids include foods like salmon and tuna, nuts, seeds, and plant oils.
+Try incorporating these into your meals, and you will notice the benefits they provide for your mental health.

-The gut microbiome can influence your body, including the brain.
+The gut microbiome can influence our body, including the brain.
 The microbiome is supported by consuming fiber-containing foods like beans, fermented vegetables, and yogurts.

 I recommend researching ways to incorporate them into your daily diet.